SUGAR TRADE

 Sugar Trade China

 As part of its WTO obligations, since 2001 China has enforced a sugar tariff-rate quota (TRQ) with a 15% basic-duty rate on imports up to 1.94 million MTs, and a rate of 50% over this volume.
-For a period from 2017-2020, additional Sugar Safeguard Policy tariffs were applied to out-of-quota imports.

 Since 2016 China has implemented the Automatic Import License (AIL) system that requires sugar importers to pre-register above basic-duty sugar imports with the regulator, and since 2020 China also requires importers to file information with the China Sugar Association (CSA) or the China Chamber of Commerce of Foodstuffs and Native Produce (CFNA).

-China also implements a National Reserve System for sugar, with the last major auction taking place in October 2016.
+China also implements a National Reserve System for sugar, with the last major auction taking place in September 2023.
 The smuggling of sugar along porous land borders from Southeast Asia is another persistent challenge.

 14th Five Year Plan for Economic and Social Development